jeremyko/ASockLib/README.md

   comming soon

 - #### Option 4: Installing locally using CMake.
   The test code has a [googletest](https://github.com/google/googletest) dependency.
-If you are simply installing asock, no compilation is required.
-The sample code also has no dependencies, but is not required for installation.
+If you are simply installing asock, no test code compilation is required.
+The sample code has no dependencies, but is not required for asock installation.
 That's why `DJEREMYKO_ASOCK_BUILD_TESTS=OFF` and `-DJEREMYKO_ASOCK_BUILD_SAMPLES=OFF` are used.

         mkdir build
         cd build